Receive updates on our range of cultural tours and music festivals via email:

 We persuaded Liz to re-join MRT in 2010 to develop our own series of walking tours and shortly after appointed her as Marketing Manager.
 Although, marketing now takes up most of her time, she retains a role supervising our walking tours and is passionate about the combination of country walking, lecturer-led visits, good food and wine.

-Liz lives in Battersea and, when not out in her walking boots, enjoys cycling to work, exploring London and climbing volcanoes on holiday.
+Liz lives in Stockwell and, when not out in her walking boots, enjoys cycling to work, exploring London and climbing volcanoes on holiday.

-Jo is also in charge of our Chamber Music Weekends and is regularly involved in the organisation of our large-scale music festivals.
-Outside the office, she plays in various amateur orchestras, wind bands and chamber groups.
+Jo also supervises our Chamber Music Weekends and has often been involved in the organisation of our large-scale music festivals.
+Most recently, she managed The Thomas Tallis Trail (November 2013).
+Outside the office, she has kept up the flute, mainly playing in amateur orchestras and opera productions.

 Anna joined Martin Randall Travel in 2010 and works primarily on tours and music festivals in Italy.
 She has travelled extensively around the Italian peninsula and spent periods of time living in Florence, Venice and Cagliari.
 MRT highlights thus far include planning the Sardinia tour from scratch, trying out restaurants in Venice, and co-managing the Festival of Music in Rome in 2012.